Relderf/SortEmPics/README.md

 This app is made explicitly for Windows and not tested on Linux or Mac OS.

+Files in the input folder cannot be in nested folders.
+They must all be in the same root folder.

 Some missing features I though of that I (or anyone) could implement in a future: